 A few years ago, she picked up LaVyrle Spencer’s Morning Glory and became hooked on romance.
 Mary discovered Harlequin Superromance and knew she wanted to write these heartfelt stories of love, family, perseverance and happy endings, about very human heroes and heroines graced with backbone, strength of character and hope.
 She loves that moment when, even though it looks like these characters will never be able to make their love work, they then, against impossible odds, do.

 In 2005, she was a finalist in RWA’s Golden Heart Contest.
-She has since won writing awards and has had fourteen books published.
-Her thirteenth Superromance, CODY’S COME HOME, will be in bookstores in April, 2016.
+She has since won writing awards and has had eighteen books published.
+The fifth book in her Harlequin Western Rodeo, Montana, series, RODEO FAMILY, is in bookstores now.
 Who knew daydreaming could be so rewarding?